 By creating microscopic holes in soil that help it to absorb water, fertilizer, and oxygen more efficiently, liquid aeration gives your lawn the best chance to grow healthy and strong.
 Not sure if liquid aeration is the right choice for your lawn?
 Here are just a few of our customers’ most frequently asked questions about liquid aeration.

-Traditionally, lawns have been mechanically aerated, which doesn’t penetrate as deeply into the soil or allow nutrients to reach the entire lawn.
+In the past, mechanical aeration was the traditional method used for lawns, but it came with some drawbacks.
+It was not very effective at balancing soil pH and could not penetrate deeply into the soil, preventing nutrients from reaching the entire lawn.
 It’s also not particularly good at balancing your soil’s pH, which is essential to its health.
+However, with liquid aeration, these issues are resolved.
 Liquid aeration decreases soil compaction as well as or better than mechanical aeration, but it does so without physically disrupting the lawn.
 Because it’s applied as a liquid, it reaches the roots without traumatizing the grass or soil.
-It also provides much better coverage, reaching all parts of the lawn, and is more effective at balancing your soil’s pH.
+It is also more effective at balancing soil pH, ensuring the health of your lawn.

-In most cases, it takes about 24 hours for the liquid aeration to begin working.
-Depending on the climate and humidity at the time of your service, it may take up to four days for you to notice any results.
-For best results, you’ll want to thoroughly water your lawn for two weeks after treatment.
+For most jobs, it takes about 24 hours for the liquid aeration to begin working.
+But it can depend on the climate and humidity at the time of your service, sometimes taking up to four days for you to notice any results.
+For best results, you’ll want to thoroughly water your lawn for two weeks after.